Tulare labor camps rent strike: Background

 They were provided initially without charge to farm workers in 1938 by the FSA and the shacks were only planned to be used for 10 years.
 The housing was then leased to a Growers Association in 1948 for $1 for the whole camp, who then charged rents as high as $5 a week for each shelter for two years.
 In 1950 the shacks were passed to the Tulare County Housing Authority, who continued to charge rent.

 The strike came at a time of massive change for the average agricultural worker in California, the Bracero Program, which existed from 1942 to 1962, had heavily suppressed the wages and labor power of agricultural workers.
 With its end brought an upswing in permanent residents, and more diverse population of families, while it had previously consisted of largely of single men through the program.
 This created further need for largely, family oriented housing.
-The programs end also led to greater leverage for the average agricultural worker in the US.
+The program's end also led to greater leverage for the average agricultural worker in the US.

 In 1963, Jim Drake and Gilbert Padilla would visit the camps to distribute free contraceptives.
 During this they were taken back by the living conditions.
 Padilla noted, “I was shocked to see those little shacks, those tin shacks….
 It was a disgrace to have those people in those labor camps.
 Especially in those little tin shacks.”